indraai/corpus/README.md

 Clone the repository to your machine or server.
 `> git clone https://github.com/indraai/corpus.git`

-[Github Repo](https://github.com/indraai/corpus) - The source code repository for the corpus.

 ---

 The main training corpus for the Indra Quantum Computing Environment Agents and Clients.